refersion/docs/docs/graphql-api/overview.md

-# Overview
+# GraphQL Overview

 ## Introduction

-The Refersion GraphQL API allows you to query your dataset of affiliate activity through a new unified interface.
+The Refersion GraphQL API allows you to query your dataset of affiliate activity through a unified interface.
+You don't have to depend on Refersion creating the insight from the data, you can mine the dataset for exactly what you need.

 ## What is GraphQL?